wp-plugins/cuusoo-list/readme.txt

 None yet...

 == Changelog ==

+= 1.4 =
+* I no longer have my own CUUSOO projects.
+* CUUSOO List is now a top-level menu page.
+* Form data is now POSTed instead of using GET.
+* Code was generally cleaned up, including using WordPress' validation functions.

 = 1.3.3 =
 * Corrected some general schoolboy errors with the code, namely with GET parameters and function calls.